jotd666/mspacman500/README.md

 - 50 frames per second (PAL) even on a 68000 A500
 - all levels & bonuses & intermission sequences
 - original intro
-- joystick controlled (port 1)
+- joystick controlled (port 1) or keyboard controls (arrows + space)
 - can run directly from shell or from whdload (fast machines/complex configurations)

+CONTROLS:

+- joystick directions/arrows: move pacman
+- space/fire button: start game
+- P/second button: pause
+- F10 (or quitkey): quit

 MINOR ISSUES:

-- ghosts in pen bounce too fast in high levels
+- ghosts in pen bounce slightly too fast in high levels
-- redo demo mode
-- add keyboard control
-- add second button pause
+- a few pixels of mspacman left in very rare occasions

 ABOUT ACTS: